Prakash-Kushwaha/task-manager/README.md

 # Task Manager
-Blockchain based Task Manager: A task management web application where users can create, assign, and track tasks using blockchain technology.
+- Blockchain based Task Manager
+    - A task management web application where users can create, assign, and track tasks using blockchain technology.
     - Smart contracts can be used to automate task assignments and ensure accountability.

-# Task Manager Structure
+# Smart Contract Structure

 ### **Task Struct**:
    - Inside the contract, there is a `struct` named `Task`, which represents a task.